primaza/primazactl/README.md

         - see: [releases](https://github.com/primaza/primazactl/releases) for available versions.
         - Ignored if a config file is set.
         - defaults to the version used to build primazactl.
+ - `--options`
+   - An [options file](#options-file-format) with default values for creating a tenant.
+   - Any values from the file can be overwritten with the equivalent command line option.
  - `--output yaml`
     - Outputs the manifests of the resources that are created.
     - The content will be as used for creating the resource.